loganmeetsworld/buzz/aws.md

 ### Region
 Physical location for your AWS _resources_.

+## AZ
+Availability Zones.
+Think locations of servers!
+Amazon instances (EC2s) are hosted in locations all over the world.
+These locations are composed of regions and Availability Zones.
+Each region is the geographical area and each has multiple AZs.

 ### ECS
 Think Docker!
 Amazon EC2 Container Service.
 Use the API to can launch and stop Docker-enabled applications and query the complete state of your cluster.